-Engagers, or "buttons" as some call them, can be thought of as small "handles" you put on teeth to help them move.
+An engager is a small shape of composite material and is commonly placed on the tooth as part of clear aligner treatment to assist with certain tooth movements.
 Because some teeth are shaped or positioned in a way that can be difficult for an aligner to "grab" onto, small composite-resin bumps are placed onto the facial surfaces of the teeth so that the aligner has something to "engage" with.

 Engagers are an active area of research and development at ClearCorrect and elsewhere.

-When we send you a treatment setup, we are presenting our best attempt to represent the course of treatment that you want to pursue for your patient—the recommendations shown are not absolute.
+When we send you a treatment setup, we are presenting our interpretation of your prescription and instructions for the course of treatment that you want to pursue for your patient—the recommendations shown are not absolute.
 It’s up to you to make any necessary changes to create a custom plan for treating each individual patient.

 Engager preferences and timing can be discussed and adjusted according to what you want for your patient.
 Just let us know about your particular preferences when you submit your case or when approving the treatment setup.

-On the treatment setup, if the engager is blue, it means it’s a new engager placement.
-If the engager is gray, it means it’s a previously placed engager.
+On the treatment setup in ClearPilot™, if the engager is teal, it means it’s a new engager placement.
+If the engager is light teal, it means it’s a previously placed engager.